 - Thinking of giving up work or reducing your hours?

 Grandparents or other family members stepping in to bring up a child often feel they have to give up work or reduce their hours.
 This factsheet is intended to help you explore the options available to you, and some of the benefits you may be entitled to claim if you do stop working or reduce your hours.

 This factsheet has kindly been written for Grandparents Plus by Family Law Barristers at 4 Brick Court Chambers.
-It explains the main features of Special Guardianship Orders and Residence Orders and the procedures for applying for a Special Guardianship Order.
+It explains the main features of Special Guardianship Orders and Child Arrangements Order and the procedures for applying for a Special Guardianship Order.